naemon/naemon.github.io/documentation/usersguide/quickstart-ubuntu.md

 ### Change default password for Thruk

-It's most important to change your password to protect your site for unothorized acces
+It's most important to change your password to protect your site for unauthorized access

 ```
 sudo htpasswd /etc/naemon/htpasswd admin